 The Modular system allows for the perfect combination of components, tailoring exact specification requirements to the individual rider and the type of terrain they’re facing, and for when the time comes to renew and upgrade components.
 Compatibility with all current and future standards mean that the flexibility – and value – of FSA’s modular cranks is unparalleled and the benefits can be shared by all riders, future-proofing your ride.

+There are four different FSA crankset families which now employ the new Modular technology: SL-K, Afterburner, V-Drive and Comet.
 All new FSA Modular cranks are compatible with Direct Mount or BCD 96/68 standards.
 They are available in a wide range of single or double chainring specifications, giving superior choice of gearing ratios: 1x – 26T-38T; 2x – 38/28T; 2x – 38/24T; 2x – 36/24T; 2x – 36/22T, and can be adjusted to run the following chain-lines – 1x 50mm/53mm Boost or 2x 49mm/52mm Boost.